 Women who have had adrenal cancer also have an increased risk of melanoma of the skin.

-To help maintain good health, survivors should also:
+To help maintain good health, adrenal cancer survivors should also:

-These steps may also lower the risk of some cancers.
+These steps may also lower the risk of some other health problems.

 See Second Cancers in Adults for more information about causes of second cancers.